SWEG-2016EC-Batch/Kronos/ETS1362-Tizita-Endeshaw/BMI.md

 <h2> Pseudocode for BMI Calculation </h2>
 <pre>
 BEGIN
-    set choice = "yes"
+    set choice = "1"
-    while choice == "yes" DO
+    while choice == "1" DO
-        output "Enter the weight of a person in kilograms" input weight
+        input "Enter the weight of a person in kilograms" input weight
         output "Enter the height of a person in meters" input height